rckymntn/alpine/README.md

 1. `/help`: Responds with some information about the bot and its usage.
 2. `/stats`: Responds with some information about the server the command was called in.
+3. `roll x`: Responds with a number between one and x where x is provided by the user
 99. `moderation`:

 ### Usage